gabynirmal/LoveDetector/README.md

 # LoveDetector
-A love detector site created with HTML, CSS, and JS
+A love detector web application created with HTML, CSS, and JS